NguyenHuy190303/Prompt-Generator/README.md

 # Prompt Generator Application

 The **Prompt Generator Application** is a Python-based GUI tool built with Tkinter that allows users to generate prompts based on predefined templates and suggest new prompts for review.
-It also includes a management script (`prompt_management.py`) for approving or rejecting submitted prompts via a graphical interface.
+It also includes a management script (`Management DB.ipynb`) for approving or rejecting submitted prompts via a graphical interface.

 ## Features